• Blog, Confessions of a Sports Parent, Sports

 Now More Than Ever, We Need the Wisdom of Sports

-Sports have returned for the most part after being shut down due to Covid-19.
-From International and National Football (soccer) to MLB, NBA, and Golf, games have at least returned for our viewing pleasure on TV.
-Although there is much that is different due to all of the necessary health protocols, the essence of sports, competition, and what it means to be a part of a team, a fan is back.
-It might be helpful to revisit some of those truths for a moment in light of our current culture.
-Detachment I love sports, from competing to watching them as a fan to now being a father of children who…
+Sports have mostly returned after being shut down due to COVID-19.
+From international and national football (soccer) to MLB, NBA, and golf, games have at least returned to TV for our pleasure.
+Although much is different due to all of the necessary health protocols, the essence of sports, competition, and what it means to be a part of a team, fans are back.
+We should revisit some of those truths in light of our current culture.
+Detachment I love sports, from competing to watching them as a fan to now being the father of children participating in sports.
+Sports can teach lessons to all of us, no matter our relationship…

 High School Sports Hall of Fame

 There is an underlying reality to our lives that is always present but can only be seen clearly through the eyes of time.
-It is a reality in which no one else can claim because it is our own to grasp.
+No one else can claim this reality because it is our responsibility to grasp it.
 It is the individual story of our lives.
 For no one has breathed the air meant for us.
-No one has walked our footsteps.
-Although there will always be similarities to the experiences of our lives, there will never be complete symmetry.
+No one has walked in our footsteps.
+Although there will always be similarities in the experiences of our lives, there will never be complete symmetry.
 Our lives are exclusively ours.
 They are ours to learn from.
 To own.
 To live.
-I recently went home for a short but humble visit back to…
+I recently went home for a short but humble visit back to my hometown…

 • Blog